PdoyleC/Watch_Blog/README.md

 **User Registered**

 - If a user is registered, they will be able to create a post.
-- If the user has created a post, that user will be able to edit and deleted there own post.
+- If the user has created a post, that user will be able to edit and deleted their own post.
-- If the user isn't the creator of the post the user can't edit or deleted the post, only add coments.
+- If the user isn't the creator of the post the user can't edit or deleted the post, only add comments.
 - Alert messages appear when a use has logged in, logged out, a comment added, a post is edited and a when a post is deleted.

 **Image display**